ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--o11y-200-attributes--main/03-adding-span-attributes/assignment.md

     trace.get_current_span().set_attribute(f"{ATTRIBUTE_PREFIX}.customer_id", customer_id)
     ```
 6. Save the file (Command-S on Mac, Ctrl-S on Windows) or use the VS Code "hamburger" menu and select `File` / `Save`
-7. Enter the following in the command line pane of VS Code to recompile:
+7. Enter the following in the command line pane of VS Code to recompile the `trader` service:
     ```bash
-    docker compose up -d --build
+    ./rebuild.sh -s trader
     ```

 After issuing the rebuild command, wait for the build to complete...